clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 # Set Up For Building on Windows

 Installing tools to set up for building the project.
+Some help gained from AI, either grok.com or copilot.com.

 ## Install Chocolatey